-Whether you’re maintaining an indoor aquarium, a small pond at home, or you plan to improve the condition of a local lake, proper aquatic plant management is vital for a number of reasons.
+Whether you’re maintaining an indoor reef aquarium, fish tank or you plan to improve the condition of a local lake, proper aquatic plant management is vital for a number of reasons.
 While it’s true that aquatic plants can contribute to a thriving, healthy ecosystem, invasive species can cause long-term environmental problems, such as the five issues below.

 Invasive aquatic plants can cause serious structural problems in buildings and equipment that are easy to overlook.
 Because many invasive plants grow densely under the surface of the water, it’s easy to ignore a growing, potential catastrophe.
 For example, if flooding of a body of water occurs, excessive plant growth could inhibit flood control procedures.